AllenNeuralDynamics/aind-data-schema/docs/source/quality_control.md

 The QC Portal is a web application that allows users to view and interact with the QC metadata and to annotate ``PENDING`` metadata with qualitative evaluations.
 The portal is in testing, please get in touch with Dan to work on getting your data into the new format.

 The portal works by pulling the metadata object from the Document Database (DocDB).
 Updates to the metadata are pushed up to DocDB when users submit their changes, along with a call to ``.evaluate_status()``.

+**Q: How do reference URLs get pulled into the QC Portal**

+Each metric can be associated with a single reference URL, pointing to an image file (ideally SVG or PNG) or to the name of an interactive plot.

+For URLs you can provide the path in three ways:

+- You can provide the relative path in the results folder and we can have the qc app look up the file path from the rest of the metadata
+- The full path to the S3 bucket with the image S3://...etc...
+- The path to an external image http://...etc...

+For interactive plots you simply provide the plot name, e.g. "ecephys-drift-map".
+Please see the repository for the full list of interactive plots (src/aind-qc-portal/interactive-plots/)